michaelrambeau/bestofjs-now-microservices/README.md

-# Microservices deployed on zeit.co/now
+# Best of JavaScript microservices

-This repository contains source code for microservices deployed using [zeit.co/now](https://zeit.co/now) service.
+This repository contains source code for microservices deployed using [zeit.co/now](https://zeit.co/now).

 How to deploy: